 The most difficult part about these is cutting the wedge out of the apple slice to make room for the mouth but it wasn’t all that difficult.
 You could have an extra apple around as a practice apple, just in case.
 I got 5 monster mouths out of 1 apple, making this, in my opinion, an economical Halloween treat. :)

-I used slivered almonds for the teeth and they were perfect.
+I used slivered almonds for the teeth in these monster mouths and they were perfect.
 Just make sure to poke a hole with a sharp paring knife where you want to place the teeth to make it easier to stick the almonds in.
 And when inserting the upper teeth, flip the apple wedge upside down to make it easier.

 And because these are just fruit, nut butter and chocolate, if you choose, these monster mouths are super allergy-friendly.
 They’re naturally paleo, grain-free, gluten-free, dairy-free + vegan (be careful of the jam and chocolate you use) and can be nut-free if you use Sun Butter and sunflower seeds for the teeth.